EeyoreLee/vscode-extension-yapf/README.md

 Note:
 * This extension is supported for all [actively supported versions](https://devguide.python.org/versions/#supported-versions) of the python language (i.e., python >= 3.9(EOL: 2025-10)).

+This extension is also published on [Open VSX]("https://open-vsx.org/extension/eeyore/yapf").

 ## Quick Start
 Setting the following can enable this formatter quickly.
 ```